kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 `brew install leiningen`

+If this step fails a [manual installation](https://github.com/technomancy/leiningen#installation) may be required.

 ## Using The Repl
 Now that we have Leningen installed, we can start getting familiar with ClojureScript syntax.